vengotimuktha/skyvision_ai_final/README.md

 -  Answers generated using `gpt-3.5-turbo` in under 3 seconds
 -  Modular pipeline for easy model/embedding upgrades
 -  Dockerized and deployed to GCP Cloud Run with auto-scaling
--  Secure secret handling via `.env` or GCP Secret Manager
+-  Secure API key handling using `.env` locally or GCP Secret Manager in cloud

 ---